 If you’ve been in recovery for any length of time, you may have heard about pink cloud syndrome.
-This syndrome usually occurs during the early days of sobriety, and it’s characterized by intense feelings of elation and happiness.1 Put simply, people in the pink cloud are high on life and ecstatic at the prospect of a happy, healthy future that’s free of substance abuse.
+This syndrome usually occurs during the early days of sobriety, and it’s characterized by intense feelings of elation and happiness.
+Put simply, people in the pink cloud are high on life and ecstatic at the prospect of a happy, healthy future that’s free of substance abuse.

-What Causes Pink Cloud Syndrome?
+What Causes Pink Clouding?

 It’s not difficult to see why many people experience such a powerful sense of euphoria when they finally enter recovery.
 Breaking free from the damaging cycle of addiction is a huge relief, and your new life in recovery holds so much promise and potential.
 After years of numbing your feelings by drinking or using, it’s normal for optimism to abound and positive emotions to run high.

-Pink cloud syndrome may sound like a positive phenomenon, but it actually carries more risks than benefits.
+Pink cloud syndrome may sound like a positive phenomenon, but it carries more risks than benefits.
 Feeling positive and optimistic about your life in recovery isn’t a bad thing, but the pink cloud can set you up for failure if it gets out of hand.
 Confidence can turn into complacency—a sense that nothing can threaten your newfound recovery.

-Spending too much time in the pink cloud can also keep you from addressing real-life personal, financial and legal issues, and pink cloud syndrome can leave you vulnerable to relapse when the good feelings finally end.
+Spending too much time in the pink cloud can also keep you from addressing real-life personal, financial, and legal issues, and pink cloud syndrome can leave you vulnerable to relapse when the good feelings finally end.

 Are You in the Pink Cloud?

 Life in early recovery offers a priceless fresh start, but it requires some hard work.
-Addiction may have wreaked havoc on many aspects of your life—you may not have a job or even a place to live, and your personal relationships may have suffered some real damage.
+Addiction may have wreaked havoc on many aspects of your life—you may not have a job or even a place to live, and your relationships may have suffered some real damage.

 If you feel like life is “perfect” despite these challenges, your euphoria may be serving as a coping mechanism to shield you from the reality of your situation.
 Ignoring these pressing issues because you’re in the pink cloud isn’t going to make them go away.
 Turning a blind eye to life’s problems can make them even worse when they resurface later.